Farmer Resilience Grants

 In this grant application, applicants will define how these funds will be used to improve the resilience on your farm, in your community, and/or for your broader community, with a focus on the social, environmental, and economic impact of the project.

 Applications are reviewed anonymously (names of farms and farmers removed before review) by a committee of Vermont farmers and farmworkers.
-Grants are awarded with no need for receipt submission.
-The maximum grant amount is $2,500.
-We are also accepting multi-farm applications.
-If you have a team of farms applying, you may request for up to $2,500 per farm.
-For example, if you have four farms applying together on a collaborative project, you may apply for up to $10,000.
+Grants are awarded with no need for receipt submission or reporting on behalf of the recipient.
+New to 2025, we will now be offering two-tiers of funding for this grant!
+Tier 1 will fund projects up to $2,000, and Tier 2 will fund projects requesting from $2-5,000.
+Projects in Tier 1 will receive a slight scoring bonus on their applications.
+This decision was made in an effort to increase the impact of the grant through funding larger projects, while still incentivizing farms to apply for smaller, more approachable projects.
+We are also still accepting multi-farm applications.
+If you have a team of farms applying, you may request for up to $5,000 per farm.
+For example, if you have four farms applying together on a collaborative project, you may apply for up to $20,000.

 Please contact Eric Boatti, Farm Resilience Specialist, with any questions at [email protected] or (802) 434-7192.